magentabusiness/magentabusiness.github.io/docs/private-cloud/subscription.md

 * TOC
 {:toc}

-ThingsBoard Private Cloud provides subscription plans based on the **pay-as-you-go** model.
+IoT Hub Private Cloud provides subscription plans based on the **pay-as-you-go** model.
 Main characteristics of the subscription plan are the number of connected devices and amount of messages they produce.
 However, to keep the environment safe, we introduce certain Entity, [API](/docs/pe/user-guide/tenant-profiles/#api-limits--usage) and [Rate limits](/docs/pe/user-guide/tenant-profiles/#rate-limits).